 The way I look at it, the other differences are insignificant for someone looking to achieve the status based on credit card spend.
 For example, Gold members have to choose between breakfast and 1,000 points, while Diamond members get both.
 I value 1,000 HHonors points at $8, so that’s hardly a reason to put $40,000 of spend on a credit card.
 The same goes for the difference in points bonuses you earn for your hotel stays, which are insignificant unless you plan on making dozens of stays at Hilton properties a year.

-So is it worth putting the $40,000 of spend on the Hilton Honors Ascend Card from American Express?
+So is it worth putting the $40,000 of spend on the Hilton Honors American Express Surpass® Card?
 Not surprisingly, my answer is “it depends.”
 Here’s the closest thing I can give to a “fair” answer — if you’re not a huge credit card spender, it’s probably not worth going for Diamond status, since you’re probably better off focusing on meeting the minimum spend on other cards.

 But if you’re a big credit card spender and a lot of your spend is in categories that don’t otherwise earn bonuses, then this is absolutely worth it.

-For $40,000 of spend it’s tough to beat top tier status in a hotel program, a free weekend night, and 120,000+ Hilton HHonors points, in my opinion.
+For $40,000 of spend it’s tough to beat top tier status in a hotel program, a free weekend night, and 120,000+ Hilton Honors points, in my opinion.